 - 80% of seniors suffer from chronic pain

-MSK conditions can seriously affect your health, quality of life and independence.
+Musculoskeletal conditions can seriously affect your health, quality of life and independence.
 Every year, hundreds of thousands of Canadians suffer from fall-related injuries3.
 We know that the risk of morbidity and even mortality can increase significantly after a fall, so preventing them is critical.

-Chiropractors, as part of your healthcare team, can help address MSK injuries early to help maintain mobility and function.
+Chiropractors, as part of your healthcare team, can help address musculoskeletal injuries early to help maintain mobility and function.
 Healthy aging relies on your ability to keep moving and enjoying activities of daily living with little pain or limitations.
 Care may help:

 - Manage pain